octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 map[ KEY1 -> VALUE1; KEY2 -> VALUE2 ]
 ```

-Here is an example of a command line `ligo compile-storage` for transpiling a map.
+Here is an example of a command-line `ligo compile-storage` for transpiling a map.

 ```shell
 ligo compile-storage starmap.ligo main 'map [ "earth" -> (2,7,1); "sun" -> (0,0,0) ]'